 More than a third of respondents (36%) put the ‘flexibility and agility to manage ongoing change’ in their top three.
 The same number also cite the ‘courage to challenge conventional thinking’, while 35% value ‘innovation, creativity and problem-solving’.
 The expectation is clearly of a procurement function of the future having to adopt a more project-based mentality with an agile approach to better meet the needs of the business.

-Effective leadership, in particular, is a procurement skill that organisations currently find hard to secure, with respondents naming holistic leadership, stakeholder engagement and control-tower leadership as the least accessible.
+Effective leadership, in particular, is a procurement skill that organizations currently find hard to secure, with respondents naming holistic leadership, stakeholder engagement and control-tower leadership as the least accessible.
 The importance of these, and of stakeholder engagement, is clear; the most important deals and negotiations in future procurement operating models won’t be with external suppliers, but with internal users, stakeholders and colleagues.
 This is because to become more effective, procurement must be customer-centric and relevant to stakeholders.

 Procurement training for the future